-Experimental studies may involve procedures that cause clinical symptoms or morbidity in animals.
-The Animal Care and Use Committee must consider the selection of the most appropriate endpoint(s).
-This requires careful consideration of the scientific requirements of the study, the expected and possible adverse effects the research animals may experience (pain, distress, illness, etc.), the most likely time course and progression of those adverse effects, and the earliest most predictive indicators of present or impending adverse effects.
+Experimental studies may involve procedures that cause clinical symptoms or morbidity in the animals.
+The Animal Care and Use Committee (ACUC) must consider the selection of the most appropriate endpoint(s).
+This requires careful consideration of the scientific requirements of the study, the expected and possible adverse effects the research animals may experience (pain, distress, illness, etc.), the most likely time course and progression of those adverse effects.
 The effective use of endpoints requires that properly qualified individuals perform both general and study-specific observations of the research animals at appropriate time points.
-Optimally, studies are terminated when animals begin to exhibit clinical signs of disease if this endpoint is compatible with meeting the research objectives.
+Studies should be designed to minimize pain and/or distress.
+If pain or distress is unavoidable, then a scientific justification and the humane endpoints for removing animals from the study or for their euthanasia must be approved by the ACUC prior to the study.
 Such endpoints are preferable to death or moribundity since they minimize pain and distress.
 Efforts must be made to minimize pain and distress experienced by animals used in research.